 - More importantly, there’s a real possibility that the porters within this price range are being underpaid and treated unfairly.
-This is a known and ongoing problem along the Inca Trail, so an Inca Trail trek below $500 looks kind of suspicious.
+This is a known and ongoing problem along the Inca Trail, so an Inca Trail trek below $680 looks kind of suspicious.
 More so when they do not hire women porters and include free extra porters, hot showers and other perks.
 This is an issue that was recently reported on a documentary about the Inca Trail porters and other media outlets such as Lonely Planet

 Some of these particularly cheap treks might turn out just fine.
 And there are almost certainly newly-licensed companies who are trying to do extra-cheap treks just to draw in their first clients.
 But that in itself is a risk, as you could end up with an inexperienced company that only just got authorized among the 130+ licensed Inca Trail operators.